edgedelta/docs/docs/configuration/outputs-streams.md

 4. On the right-side, select **Streams**.
 5. Select the desired destination, and then complete the missing fields.

-  * To learn more about each destination, specifically parameters, see [Step 3: Understand Parameters for Streaming Destinations](#step-3-understand-parameters-for-streaming-destinations).
+  * To learn more about each destination, specifically parameters, see [Step 3: Review Parameters for Streaming Destinations](#step-3-review-parameters-for-streaming-destinations).

 6. To make additional configurations to the configuration file, click the back button, and then select a new configuration section to manage.
 7. To save the configuration and exit the visual editor, click **Save**.